The Mole (Australian TV series) season 2: Episode 2

 Tour Guides: Immediately after the Assault Course, the group selected Fiona and Shane as the two players who they thought were most handy at spinning a yarn.
 The two of them were taken to Melbourne, given the assignment of posing as guides on a tour bus, and lying to 26 strangers.
 They had to tell two boldfaced lies and be believed, and tell two jokes, getting a laugh from each.
 Shane tried to lie first, but told an unbelievable, absurd, and overly detailed story.
 Fiona then managed to tell outrageous lies that were counted.
 Shane next tried a joke, but since he asked the tourists to laugh, it was disallowed.
 They then each managed to tell a joke that got at least someone in their group to laugh.
 At the end of the trip, each tourist was presented a survey form, and to win the $5,000, each of them had to grade Fiona and Shane's job as tour guides either "excellent" or "very good."
 They received nine "very good" and seventeen "excellent" ratings, winning the money.

-Time Bomb: The other eight players were taken to Fort Nepean, a mostly idle old fort with many tunnels, gun emplacements, ammunition stores, lookout points, and bunkers.
-In one bunker was a time bomb.
+Time Bomb: The other eight players were taken to Fort Nepean, a mostly inactive military fort with many tunnels, gun emplacements, ammunition stores, lookout points, and bunkers.
+One bunker contained a time bomb.
 The host told the players to pick two of them who were comfortable in confined spaces.
 These two were John and Michael, who were put into the bunker with the time bomb and told that to defuse it, they must cut four differently coloured wires in the correct sequence.
 The other six split up to look for four brainteaser puzzles placed at the fort.
 The correct answer to each corresponded to a colour, which they were to give to John and Michael.
-If they solved all four puzzles, they'd have the correct wires and the bomb could be defused, adding $10,000 to the kitty.
-The others all found their puzzles and retrieved a coloured disc corresponding to the correct wire to cut, but Hal and Helen never actually found theirs and simply picked a piece of coloured wire up off the ground, thinking it was what they were sent to find.
+If they solved all four puzzles, they would have the correct wires and the bomb could be defused, adding $10,000 to the kitty.
+The others all found their puzzles and retrieved a coloured disc corresponding to the correct wire to cut, but Hal and Helen never found theirs and simply picked a piece of coloured wire up off the ground, thinking it was what they were sent to find.
 John and Michael ultimately cut orange, pink, purple and yellow wires in succession, and the timer did not stop.
 An explosion of smoke signified their failure.
-Afterward, the host informed them that the answer was in front of John and Michael the whole time - the manufacturer name on the bomb canister was PYRO Explosives, Inc. - that's pink, yellow, red, and orange wires in succession.
+Afterward, the host informed them that the answer was in front of John and Michael the whole time - the manufacturer name on the bomb canister was PYRO Explosives, Inc., referring to pink, yellow, red, and orange wires in succession.